andrewsil1/NexysPsram/readme.txt

 - Validated to successfully pass all automatically generated Xilinx SDK memory tests with Microblaze caching of this memory region enabled and disabled.
   Some revisions to the sample's internal control logic were necessary because transactions to PSRAM do not complete in a single cycle as they do with block RAM.
-- Revised 8/3/2014: Further validated with Xilinx AXI Protocol Checker and fixed an issue with RLAST generation.

 Restrictions:
 - Compatible with AXI4 implementations where the AXI clock is 100Mhz and 32-bits wide.
 Changing to a different AXI clock speed would require